How Big can I Build a Shed without Planning Permission?

 The intended use of your shed

 If you’re considering adding a bedroom or toilet to your shed, check if planning permission is required.
 Creating independent living spaces necessitates planning permission and compliance with building regulations.
 Setting up a home office typically involves a simple planning application, but potential visitor numbers should be considered.
 Keeping animals in an outbuilding is generally allowed for personal use or enjoyment, such as poultry, bees, pets, birds, or other livestock, if it serves the domestic needs of the dwelling house’s occupants.
+Planning permission for stables follows similar guidelines and should be confirmed if the use extends beyond simple storage.

 Listed buildings